Keys in proof-of-stake Ethereum

 0x00 BLS keys must update these credentials to point to an execution address in order to activate excess balance payments or full withdrawal from staking.
 This can be done by providing an execution address in the deposit data during initial key generation, OR by using the withdrawal key at a later time to sign and broadcast a

 The withdrawal key will be required to update withdrawal credentials to point to an execution address, if not set during initial deposit.
-This will enable excess balance payments to begin being processed (beginning with the Shanghai/Capella upgrade), and will also allow users to fully withdraw their staked ETH.
+This will enable excess balance payments to begin being processed, and will also allow users to fully withdraw their staked ETH.

 Just like the validator keys, the withdrawal keys also consist of two components: